hammerheim-game/hammerheim-rules/3-equipment.md

 ### Liquor Flask
+_(One Use Per Battle)_

-May be used in the recovery phase.
-If used, owner is immune to fear until his next recovery phase.
-Two uses each game, refilled for 5 gold crowns.
-Available to any hero who can use equipment, doesn't work on any hero immune to poison.
+When drunk the user becomes Immune to Psychology.
+Doesn't work on any hero immune to poison.

 ### Mad Cap Mushrooms
+_(One Use Per Battle)_
 The feared cult of Goblin Fanatics of the Worlds Edge Mountains use these hallucinogenic mushrooms to drive themselves into a frenzied state.
 ● Effect: Any warrior who takes Mad Cap Mushrooms before a battle will be subject to frenzy.
 The Mad Cap Mushroom has no effect on Undead such as Vampires and Zombies, or the Possessed.
+The effect lasts for the rest of the battle.
 ● Side Effect: After the battle, roll a D6.
 On a roll of a 1 the model becomes permanently stupid.
 ● Orcs & Goblins Hordes: May consider them a common